Diiamon/Customer_Analytics/README.md

 - **Additional Filters and Granularity**: Add more detailed filters or demographic segments for better insights.
 - **Automated Reports**: Set up automated reports or notifications for key stakeholders based on updated data.

-## Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or comments, feel free to reach out to me via GitHub or email: **your-email@example.com**